Selling iBooks is easier if you learn how to promote them

 Click on the link, or enter it in your browser address bar and you will see your book’s Apple sales page.

 Your sales page is similar to your Amazon page.
 There is a buy button, as well as a link to all your other books.

 It doesn’t matter if a reader is using an iPad, iPhone, an Android phone or on Safari, Chrome, Firefox or Edge on a PC or Mac.

-All of them can click your buy link to open iBooks in whatever device they are using.
-Simple, easy and very effective.
+All of them can click your buy link to open iBooks on whatever device they are using.
+It’s simple, easy and very effective.

 What about on your blog or website?

 You can do a lot more with the Apple Link Maker.

 What about a widget to go into your blog’s sidebar?
 Yes, you can do that.
 The Apple store makes it easy.

 Go to the Link Maker page and click on Widget Builder in the top menu.
 You can then design a widget to suit your site.

 First, select “Book List” in the Select Widget Type.